-Department of Arts and Humanities - Contact information: 575.492.2840
+Department of Arts and Sciences - Contact information: 575.492.2840

-Elementary Education-Alternative Licensure Program
+Elementary Education-Alternative Licensure Program Program Description

 The Elementary Education Alternative Licensure Program is a 12-credit program with a supervised field experience component for participants who have completed a Bachelor's degree (or higher-level degree) and want to become a teacher at the elementary level (K-8th grade).
 The program helps provide students the opportunity to prepare for certification (teacher licensure) to teach K-8th grade in the state of New Mexico.
-Future students should consult with a faculty member for acceptance into the program.
+Future students should consult with the Dean of Arts & Sciences for acceptance into the program.